travis-ci/docs-travis-ci-com/user/languages/java.md

 For Java projects, `env` and `jdk` can be given as arrays to construct a build matrix.

+## Switching JDKs Within One Job

+If your build needs to switch JDKs during a job, you can do so with `jdk_switcher use …`.

+    script:
+      - jdk_switcher use oraclejdk8
+      - # do stuff with Java 8
+      - jdk_switcher use oraclejdk7
+      - # do stuff with Java 7

 ## Examples

 * [JRuby](https://github.com/jruby/jruby/blob/master/.travis.yml)